Arugam Bay, Beach Sri Lanka

 Powered by GetYourGuide

 Peanut Farm and Whiskey Point Beaches offer more than just great waves for surfers.
-These spots are both perfect for relaxing and sunbathing too.
+These spots are perfect for both relaxing and sunbathing.

-Towards the end of our adventure, my driver took me to the village that sits on the banks of Arugam Lagoon and not only did we get to see some Elephants in the distance it was a great chance to get to meet some of the locals.
+Towards the end of our adventure, my driver took me to the village that sits on the banks of Arugam Lagoon, and not only did we get to see some Elephants in the distance it was also a great chance to get to meet some of the locals.

-This is one of the most unique things to do in Arugam Bay so If you’re feeling a little spontaneous then give this a try.
+This is one of the most unique things to do in Arugam Bay, and I felt totally safe throughout the whole expedition.
+So if you’re feeling a little spontaneous, then give this a try.

 Arugam Bay FAQ’s